-Eating Disorder Dietitian in San Francisco
+Eating Disorder Nutrition Therapist, San Francisco

 Hello, I’m Katherine Dittmann, Nutrition Therapist, Philosophical Practitioner, and Registered Dietitian specializing in eating disorder recovery in San Francisco, California.
 I see individual clients virtually and in my Pacific Heights office.

 Welcome to the Compassionate Body Center, the online home for my compassion-centered, mind-body approach to nutrition therapy for people struggling with eating difficulties.

 I created this site to help people help themselves, whether or not they are working directly with a professional.
 Here you will find a food-positive environment designed to help you tap into and trust your own innate wisdom.